dburian/notes/hifigan.md

 I define the losses for one discriminator only, the total loss, shown at the end, sums the respective losses for all discriminators.

+### Training loop

+The training loop is quite simple:
+1. Process true audio to obtain true mel
+2. Run true mel through generator to obtain generated mel
+3. Discriminator's gradient is zeroed out
+4. Generated and true mel are ran through descriminators to obtain discriminators' losses
+5. Discriminators' losses are propagated and assigned to params
+6. Generator's gradients are zeroed out
+7. Generator's losses are computed, propagated and assigned to params

+In other words its:
+1. Generator
+2. Discriminator
+3. All the losses are propagated but generator's and discriminator's losses are propagated separately

 ### Adversary loss